-Exemption for Food Stamp Purchases: Sales of food purchased with foods stamps are exempt from the 5% State sales and use tax; therefore, such sales are exempt from the local sales and use tax if marked "Yes" under this column.
+Exemption for Food Stamp Purchases: Sales of food purchased with foods stamps are exempt from the State sales and use tax; therefore, such sales are exempt from the local sales and use tax if marked "Yes" under this column.

-Exemption for Certain Food Sales: Sales of certain foods, while subject to the 5% State sales and use tax, are exempt from the local sales and use tax if marked "Yes" under this column.
+Exemption for Certain Food Sales: Sales of certain foods, while subject to the State sales and use tax, are exempt from the local sales and use tax if marked "Yes" under this column.
 Sales of food which are eligible to be purchased with United States Department of Agriculture food stamps come under this exemption.
 This exemption applies to everyone, not just persons using food stamps.

-Foods which may be purchased with foods stamps and are exempt these local sales and use taxes include:
+Foods which may be purchased with food stamps and are exempt from these local sales and use taxes include:

-- (a) Any food intended to be eaten at home by people, including snacks - (b) Seeds and plants intended to grow food (not flowers or birdseed) - (c) Cold prepared items, such as salads or sandwiches, intended to be eaten at home
+- \ Any food intended to be eaten at home by people, including snacks, beverages and seasonings - \ Seeds and plants intended to grow food (not birdseed or seeds to grow flowers) - \ Cold items, which may include salads or sandwiches, intended to be eaten at home by people

-Items which cannot be purchased with food stamps and are, therefore, subject to these local sales and use tax are:
+Items which cannot be purchased with food stamps and are, therefore, subject to these local sales and use taxes are: